2021 FIBA Women's AfroBasket

-The 2021 AfroBasket Women was the 25th edition of the tournament and held from 18 to 26 September 2021 in Yaoundé, Cameroon.
+The 2021 FIBA Women's AfroBasket was the 25th edition of the tournament and held from 18 to 26 September 2021 in Yaoundé, Cameroon.
 The top two teams qualified for one of the qualifying tournaments for the 2022 FIBA Women's Basketball World Cup.

 Nigeria defended their title and won their fifth overall title after a finals win over Mali.
 Cameroon secured bronze on home soil by defeating Senegal.

+Host selection

+Cameroon was awarded the hosting rights for the championship on 12 May 2021 after Ivory Coast withdrawn their bid.
+This marked the second time Cameroon hosted it having done so in 2015.

 Qualification

 Draw

 The draw was held on 31 July 2021.

 Squads

 Preliminary round

 All times are local (UTC±0).